This is a take on an Ottolenghi dish that Tom’s been cooking in different forms for a while.

 After cooking the garlic, add the cardamom and cumin and a good crack of black pepper.
 Toast for a minute, then add the water and the preserved lemon harissa.
 Bring to a simmer.
 Cover and cook for 10 minutes.

-Peel and dice the pumpkin into 3 cm cubes.
+Dice the pumpkin into 4 cm cubes.

 3